isovector/certainty-by-construction/src/book/Chapter4-Relations.lagda.md

     public
 ```

-By now using `module:≤-Reasoning` directly, our proof is much cleaner, and
+By now using `module:≤-Reasoning` directly, our proof is worthy of much more
-therefore much more delightful:
+delight:

 ```agda
 n≤n+1 : (n : ℕ) → n ≤ n + 1